 💝 Conclusion

 Taking a cruise comes with many misconceptions.
 I would have never considered taking a cruise.
-But my partner kept talking about it and eventually, I found myself on a transatlantic cruise and it was just amazing.
+However, my partner kept talking about it, and eventually, I found myself on a transatlantic cruise, which was just amazing.